It’s easy to bring snacks for kids (or yourself) with these reusable snack pouches! Use waterproof fabric to make them easy to clean!

 I love being out and doing activities with my kids.
 I feel like it’s easier to focus on them and enjoy them when I’m not focused on things that need to be done at home.
 I always need to bring snacks, so these reusable snack bags are perfect for summer days.

 I love that I can bring snacks without using plastic bags.
 Each kid can have their own pouch so there’s no fighting.
 They loving having their own fabric print to claim.
-When we get home I rinse them out or wash them in the dishwasher.
+When we get home I rinse them out or wash them in the washer.

 As a family we’ve decided to reduce plastic in our home, but it’s a slow process.
 It’s changing habits and thought processes so we are working and trying.
 Trying is better then doing nothing!
 These reusable snack pouches have been awesome with our family!